The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub

-Once we have identified the sample of subjects of our study according to the criteria presented in Section~\ref{sec:subjects}, we will automatically collect the data for the variables \textit{Reporter, Labels, \#Comments, \#Discussants, Reporting date, Last active date,} and \textit{Status} using the appropriate GitHub APIs.
-The values for the other three variables \textit{Privacy issue, Consent interaction,} and \textit{Resolution} will be obtained through manual coding.
-As input for the coding, we do not only collect the issues themselves, but also associated pull requests and commits.
+After we identify the sample of subjects of our study according to the criteria presented in Section~\ref{sec:subjects}, we automatically collect the data for the variables \textit{Reporter, Labels, \#Comments, \#Discussants, Reporting date, Last active date}, and \textit{Status} using the appropriate GitHub APIs.
+The values for the other five variables \textit{Trigger, Privacy issue, Consent interaction, Resolution} and \textit{Reason for resolution} are obtained through manual coding.

-The actual manual coding will be conducted using inductive coding \cite{Thomas.2006}.
-First, two of the authors will independently code the same 20\% of the collected data to create the code book.
-This is common practice in other works in the area of usable security to ensure inter-rater reliability, used e.g. in~\cite{Mayer.2021,Pearman.2019}.
-It is, furthermore, part of the recommendations by Elder et al.~\cite{Elder.1993wo}.
+The actual manual coding was conducted using inductive coding \citep{Thomas.2006}.
+First, two of the authors independently coded the same 20\% of the collected data to create the code book.
+The two coders discussed their codes and ambiguities in the coding several times in the first phase, which meant that after around 8\% of the same data was coded independently by the two coders, a first harmonized code book was created.
+This code book was then applied to code another 5\% of the same data independently by both coders, followed by a discussion on the codes and the codebook.
+After that the remaining 8\% of the same collected data were coded independently, using the improved code book.
+This is common practice in other works in the area of usable security to ensure inter-rater reliability, used e.g. by \cite{Mayer.2021} and \cite{Pearman.2019}.
+It is, furthermore, part of the recommendations by \cite{Elder.1993wo}.